admsk2/snooperl/README.md

 ```
 ../*
 ```
-Will select all files from upper level of file structure according to current location (which is probably the folder with snooperl.pl).
+This will select all files from upper level of file structure according to current location (which is probably the folder with snooperl.pl).

 **2. Specify the file extension of files you look for.**